productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 The model predicts `next_week.purchases_amount`.
 The `offer_type` and `offer_price` are picked from a list of offer candidates.
 The user is served the candidate for which the model predicts the highest `next_week.purchases_amount`.

 # Raw Data

-Blurr assumes that there is raw data from the game landing in an S3 bucket.
-Depending on your internal setup, this could be as simple as pointing your current raw data ingestion end-point (such as Firehose) to an S3 bucket.

-We also assume that the raw data arrives in a JSON format.

-Here’s an example JSON file with raw data from a game.
-Even though we are using a game example, we’ve built Blurr to be used in any product context - not just games.

-## Peeking at raw data

 We assume that when a user open the app and plays a game, the following events are sent as raw data.